Read our latest case study

 Bars and Late-Night Drinking

 Ubud's bar scene is small but unusually strong for a town of its size.
-Two bars in particular are run by people who clearly drink and cook seriously themselves, which is why the cocktails punch above what a town this size would normally support.
+The standout is run by people who clearly drink and cook seriously themselves, which is why the cocktails punch above what a town this size would normally support.

 Night Rooster